oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 * We cannot traverse the managed objects: since we don't do refcounting on the managed side, we cannot traverse them and decrement refcounts to see if there is a cycle.

-The high level solution is that when we see a "dead" cycle going through a managed object (i.e., cycle not referenced by any native object from the "outside" of the collected set), we fully replicate the object graphs (and the cycle) on the managed side (refcounts of native objects in the cycle, which were not referenced from managed yet, will get new `NativeObjectReference` created and refcount incremented by `MANAGED_REFCNT`).
+The high level solution is that when we see a "dead" cycle going through an object with a managed reference, (i.e., cycle not referenced by any native object from the "outside" of the collected set, which may be, however, referenced from managed), we fully replicate the object graphs (and the cycle) on the managed side (refcounts of native objects in the cycle, which were not referenced from managed yet, will get new `NativeObjectReference` created and refcount incremented by `MANAGED_REFCNT`).
 Managed objects already refer